abarker/dir-alias/README.rst

 To display all the aliases defined with `dir-alias` you can type `dir-alias` with no arguments.
-The command will print out all the aliases defined by `dir_alias` in a neat format.
+The command will print out all the aliases defined by `dir-alias` in a neat format.
 Any aliases which shadowed an existing command at the time it was defined, excluding shell functions or a regular Bash aliases, are marked with a ``*`` symbol after the alias name in the listing.